-As a service to Thoroughbred owners who are unable to keep or re-home their newly retired racehorse, the Placement Program serves as a safe method to transition the horse into the next phase of its life.
-Based out of Santa Anita Park with a satellite location at Golden Gate Fields,CARMA is able to work closely with the connections of the horse to ensure proper retirement steps are taken.
-With a network of layup facilities specializing in the rehabilitation of former racehorses, the Placement Program provides injured Thoroughbreds the time they need to recuperate and adjust to life off the track.
-Visiting regularly and maintaining frequent communication with the staff entrusted with the daily care of the horses in CARMA’s custody, safety and health is a top priority.
+California Retirement Management Account (CARMA) Placement Program facilitates the transition of Thoroughbreds from the racetrack to approved aftercare non-profit organizations better suited to place the horses into second careers or permanent sanctuaries.
+As a service to Thoroughbred owners who need help retiring a race horse, CARMA’s Placement Program is a safe way to transition the horse into the next phase of its life.
+Based at Santa Anita Park with a satellite at Golden Gate Fields,CARMA serves owners throughout the State, working closely with the horse’s connections to ensure proper retirement steps are taken.
+Using a network of layup facilities specializing in rehabilitation, Thoroughbreds are provided the time they need to recuperate and adjust to life off the track.